Data Wrangling

 Saving CSV Files

-Now that we have our ordered expression data, we can save it as a new CSV file using the to_csv method:
+Now that we have our properly ordered expression data, we will save it as a new CSV file by using the to_csv method:

 # Save the reordered expression data to a new CSV file

-So now if we wanted to read in this new file, we can do so using the read_csv method:
+So if we wanted to read in this new file, we can use the read_csv method:

 # Read in the new CSV file